 The majority of the surviving documents are from 1662-1666 and 1669-1674 when the tax was administered directly by royal officials rather than private tax collectors.
 Documentation also varies regionally.
-The Centre for Hearth Tax Research has produced some selected indexes of names which can be downloaded.
+The Centre for Hearth Tax Research has produced some transcriptions which can be downloaded from the Hearth Tax Digital website.
 See the further reading section for more details.

 |Key hearth tax documents||Further information|

 – the names of individual householders (sometimes with their status or title)

 – the number of chargeable hearths, often with the amount payable and occasionally comments- potentially names or number of those exempt

 – the names and assessments of people who were exempt in a given area, providing useful details to supplement assessments- exemptees included: those too poor to contribute to poor and church rates, or whose property was worth less than 20 shillings/ year

 – by county – also by place name (parish or hundred) for the following counties: Bedfordshire, Berkshire, Buckinghamshire, Essex, Hertfordshire, London, Middlesex, Norfolk, Suffolk and Warwickshire

 From the mid 13th century until the Reformation the tenth was the standard fractional levy.
 The 1291 assessment for the tenth collected became the basis of all clerical taxation until the Reformation.
 Many annotated copies of this assessment, used by the collectors gathering later taxes, survive.
 A variety of other subsidiary documents also survive in series E 179, as well as assessment documents for other types of taxes such as poll taxes paid by the clergy in 1377 and 1379-1381.